 Badasses are always trying to lift others up both in daily interactions with strangers and with close friends.

-Badasses are so content in their own state of happiness, they have only kindness to give to the world.
+Badasses are so fulfilled in their own state of happiness, they have only kindness to give to the world.
 They use kindness so others can feel the same level of happiness and discover their own inner badass.

 None of us ever truly masters all these elements—we all have places where we struggle— but I do think that the search for these element will make you a more stoked, radical, and happy human being.